CATrainer/revu/plan.md

-# Revu - Complete Technical Specification & Development Plan
+# Repruv - Complete Technical Specification & Development Plan

 ## Executive Summary

-Revu is a comprehensive review management platform designed for local businesses and agencies to monitor, analyze, and respond to customer feedback across multiple platforms.
-This document serves as the complete technical specification and development roadmap for building Revu from scratch to launch within 4 weeks.
+Repruv is a comprehensive review management platform designed for local businesses and agencies to monitor, analyze, and respond to customer feedback across multiple platforms.
+This document serves as the complete technical specification and development roadmap for building Repruv from scratch to launch within 4 weeks.

 ### Key Features
 - Unified review management dashboard